 - salt & pepper

-- Add remaining ingredients and toss.
+- Add remaining ingredients to a large bowl.
+Pour spice mix and combine gently.